Introduction:

 2. Strategies for Execution

-Providers need to involve in strategic planning for implementing the EHR/EMR interoperability.
+Providers need to be involved in strategic planning for implementing the EHR/EMR interoperability.
 Planning will ensure informed decision-making, timeframe, and cost of the process.
 So, providers can achieve their interoperability goals without much fuss.

 3. Communication-related to ROI